Nealoo/mr-dev-neal/README.md

 ## packages list

 * bc-global-compare
-> npm i @mr-dev-neal/bc-global-compare -S
+> npm i @mr-dev-neal/bc-global-compare

+then go to @mr-dev-neal/bc-global-compare/bin  run `node install`  all done now, enjoy.

 save comparing products into cookie, so you can comparing products from different pages.